Using LiDAR in SURE

 SURE Project Definition

 SURE Custom Workflows

 Processing with LiDAR

-If LiDAR data is provided as input during the project generation in SURE (versions post 3.0), then LiDAR will be automatically integrated in the workflow by default.
+If LiDAR data is provided as input during the project generation in SURE (versions post 3.0), then LiDAR will be automatically integrated into the workflow by default.
 Thus the user does not have to change any other setting regarding the processing of the new input.
-It is possible to turn off the usage of LiDAR individually for each of the processing steps (DSM or 3D Mesh), by disabling the respective parameters in the GUI or by using the --no_lidar Command Line flag.
+It is possible to turn off the usage of LiDAR individually for each of the processing steps (DSM or 3D Mesh), by disabling the respective parameters in the GUI or by using the --no-lidar-clouds Command-Line flag.

 Source: Leica - Bordeaux dataset

 |If the user would clip the LiDAR strips in a way that it suits the size of the DIM tile, then the processing of the DSM / Mesh will run faster (also less disk space will be used if Distributed processing is enabled).
 In the example below the LiDAR strips were clipped and exported as 8 individual smaller parts as the size of the DSM tile.
 Then a list containing the paths to these clouds was created and used as input in SURE.|